reslava/docs-repository-naming-convention/README.md

-# Repository Naming Convention with MkDocs
+# Repository Naming Convention with MkDocs mdsplit

 A standardized approach to naming GitHub repositories for improved organization, discoverability, and consistency across projects.